scholer/pptx-downsizer/README.rst

 have the time to re-save a lower-quality version of each image and then substitute that image in the presentation.

-Q: What to do?
+*Q: What to do?*

+**A: First**,
-A: **First**, use the built-in "Compress Pictures" feature: Go "File -> Compress pictures", or select any image, go to the "Picture Tools" toolbar, and select the "Compress Pictures" icon (four arrows pointing to the corners of an image).
+  use the built-in "Compress Pictures" feature: Go "File -> Compress pictures", or select any image, go to the "Picture Tools" toolbar, and select the "Compress Pictures" icon (four arrows pointing to the corners of an image).
 This tool allows you to down-scale pictures and removed cropped-out areas, and can be applied to all pictures in the presentation at once, *but does not change the image format of pictures in the presentation.*

-Make sure to save your presentation under a new name, in case you want to revert some of the compressed pictures!
+  Make sure to save your presentation under a new name, in case you realize you need to some of the original, uncompressed pictures!

+**A: Then**,
-A: **Then**, if the presentation file size is still excessive, use ``pptx-downsizer``!
+  if the presentation file size is still excessive, use ``pptx-downsizer``!

 ``pptx-downsizer`` will go over all images in your presentation (pptx), and down-size all images above a certain size.